 A touching feature of the Front Street that recalls Hetton’s mining history is Ray Lonsdale’s Corten steel sculpture depicting an adult miner and a pit boy miner entitled Da Said “Men Don’t Cry”.

 The sculpture is dedicated to local miners and was built with money raised by the families of many local miners, with the names of those particular miners added to the base of the sculpture.

 Bob Paisley memorial

-Eppleton Colliery, also known as Hetton Downs Colliery, from its location, actually takes its name from Great Eppleton, a farm along Downs Pit Lane to the west.
-Eppleton is a name going back to Anglo-Saxon times and was originally called Aepplingdene which means the ‘dene (or valley) where appes grew’.
+Eppleton Colliery, also known as Hetton Downs Colliery, from its location, actually takes its name from Great Eppleton, a farm along Downs Pit Lane just to the west.
+Eppleton is a name going back to Anglo-Saxon times and was originally called Aepplingdene which means the ‘dene (or valley) where apples grew’.

 In the 1390s Eppleton passed to the Herons of Ford Castle in Northumberland but one William Heron, Captain of Berwick upon Tweed, Governor of Norham on Tweed and Warden of the Eastern Marches sold it to a tenant called Todd.

 Eppleton was historically associated with the Shadforth family from at least the 1500s up to the 1690s.
-A hall at Great Eppleton was demolished in the late 19th century.
-The hall at Little Eppleton, once owned by the Hetton Lyons Colliery Manager is now divided into apartments.
+A hall at Great Eppleton was demolished in the late nineteenth century.
+The hall at Little Eppleton, once owned by a Hetton Lyons Colliery Manager is now divided into apartments.